-Looking to save a bit of money by switching to a cheaper mobile provider?
-Then Aldi Mobile could be for you.
+By switching to a cheaper mobile carrier, you could end up saving a fortune over the course of a year?
+Aldi Mobile is a popular choice for people looking to save money on their mobile phone bill.
 They have some of the cheapest plans available and run on the Telstra network.
-Here’s my Aldi mobile review to help you make a more informed choice.
+Here's my Aldi mobile review for 2022 to help you make a more informed choice.

 With Aldi Mobile you can either go with a plan or pay-as-you-go.
 The cheapest option for both is $15.
 So if you're after a budget phone plan then this is perfect.

 The $15 plan is the cheapest option available on Aldi Mobile.
 This plan will give you:

 For many people this plan will be perfect.
 But if you find yourself using more data then you can upgrade.
 The $25 plan gives you 22gb of data per month.